 CKLA (Core Knowledge Language Arts) offers early exposure to many of the same Disciplinary Core Ideas as CKSci, supporting a student’s learning progression toward an ever more complex understanding of science.

 For a detailed look at how CKLA domains relate to the Next Generation Science Standards, review this 2014 NGSS alignment.
-Domain titles are specially found in the left-hand column for each grade.
+Domain titles are specifically found in the left-hand column for each grade.

-Relative to the 2010 Science Sequence, the 2019 Science Sequence also incorporates the NGSS emphasis on scientific practice.
+Relative to the 2010 Science Sequence, the revised K–8 Science Sequence (2022) also incorporates the NGSS emphasis on scientific practice.
 NGSS prescribes a multi-dimensional approach to science learning and instruction, integrating core ideas, hands-on practices, and crosscutting concepts, as well as applications of scientific knowledge in engineering and technology.
-Many of these NGSS principles are reflected in the 2019 Core Knowledge Science Sequence, which also retains, from the 2010 Sequence, the characteristic Core Knowledge emphasis on specific content carefully sequenced to build coherently from one grade to the next.
+Many of these NGSS principles are reflected in the K–8 Core Knowledge Science Sequence, which also retains, from the 2010 Sequence, the characteristic Core Knowledge emphasis on specific content carefully sequenced to build coherently from one grade to the next.

 Yes!
-The 2019 Core Knowledge Science Sequence is the organizing framework for the new Core Knowledge Science program, CKSciTM.
+The K–8 Core Knowledge Science Sequence is the organizing framework for the new Core Knowledge Science program, CKSciTM.
 Check our Download Curriculum webpage for updates on units available for free download.